-AES's keys are static and do not do this.
-Once one AES RNG bit is cracked, all others in that file can be decrypted with ease.
-This is how AES was cracked by a MySQIF[TM] principal.
+Put another way, once one AES RNG bit is cracked, all others in that file can be decrypted with ease.

-Encryption has been a banker-usury-spy-propaganda battleground since Babylon

-In addition, an AES shortcoming involves a widely-published set of pseudo-random number generators fronted by an algorithm known as the Dual_EC_DRBG algorithm-a cryptographic or kleptographic backdoor advantageous to those who know about it-British & Commonwealth GCHQ and American NSA-and no one else.
+Encryption has been a banker-usury-spypropaganda battleground since Babylon by an algorithm known as the Dual\EC\DRBG algorithm-a cryptographic or "kleptographic" backdoor advantageous to those who know about it-British & Commonwealth GCHQ and American NSA-and no one else.